ibm-cloud-docs/databases-for-elasticsearch/ilm-tutorial.md

 ```
 {: pre}

-## Install the Elaticsearch cluster
+## Install the Elasticsearch cluster
 {: #ilm-elasticsearch-install-infra}
 {: step}

-1. Navigate into the terraform folder of the cloned project.
+1. Navigate into the Terraform folder of the cloned project.

 ```sh
 cd elasticsearch-index-lifecycle-management/terraform
 ```
 {: pre}

-1. On your machine, create a document that is named `terraform.tfvars`, with the following fields:
+1. Create a document that is named `terraform.tfvars`, with the following fields:

 ```sh
 ibmcloud_api_key = "<your_api_key_from_step_1>"